JML Tutorial - Assert statements (assert and check)

 - A

 assertpredicate tests the predicate and then assumes that it is subsequently true.
-Anassertstatement essentially says, this predicate is supposed to be true, so pleasae test it and assume it to be true for analyzing subsequent code.
+Anassertstatement essentially says, this predicate is supposed to be true, so please test it and assume it to be true for analyzing subsequent code.

 For example,